Rote learning gets a bad rap. We associate it with 19th-century one-room school houses, conformity and a lack of critical thinking.

 Take machine learning and the field of artificial intelligence.
 The basic concept here is that as data is accumulated, it modifies the algorithms that are doing the “thinking” upon that data.

 To continue with our imperfect metaphor, in this case the RAM acts upon the CPU.
 The computer, in effect, learns how to think by acquiring more and more information.
+Through a brute process it accumulates data and creates from it.

-Perhaps rote learning is the most progressive kind of learning there is.
+Rote learning, in fact, might be the most progressive kind of learning there is.